mklimek1/my-docs/earn.md

 4. Writing and selling technical books or courses: Technical writers can write books or create online courses on topics related to open-source software and sell them to the public.
 These resources can be valuable to open-source developers, users, and enthusiasts.

-Technical Writers may also try contributing to open-source projects as a volunteers and gain recognition for thei contributions through creating documentation, writing tutorials, or helping with other aspects of documentation and communication.
+Technical Writers may also try contributing to open-source projects as a volunteers and gain recognition for thei contributions through creating documentation, writing tutorials, or helping with other aspects of documentation and communication but it is a way of building a portfolio and gaining experience, but not making money.

 ### Key takeaways
 Technical writers can make money on open-source projects by working for companies that use or contribute to open-source projects, working as freelance technical writers, contributing to open source projects as volunteers, participating in open source programs, or writing and selling technical books or courses.